CyberFlameGO/svnpython/Doc/library/stdtypes.rst

    .. method:: tobytes()

-      Return the data in the buffer as a bytestring (an object of class :class:`str`).
+      Return the data in the buffer as a bytestring.

    .. method:: tolist()